 Deferred revenue primarily relates to membership fees, which are deferred and recognized over the terms of the applicable memberships, ranging from one to five years, on a straight-line basis.
 Additionally, deferred revenue includes maintenance fees collected from owners, in certain cases, which are earned by the relevant property owners' association over the applicable period.
-We provisionally estimated the value of the deferred revenue utilizing Level 3 inputs based on a review of existing deferred revenue balances against legal performance obligations.
-While we continue to review the related contracts in addition to evaluating the inputs, we do not expect a material change to the provisional estimate.
+We valued deferred revenue utilizing Level 3 inputs based on a review of existing deferred revenue balances against legal performance obligations.